Pioreactor/docs.pioreactor/user-guide/01-getting-started/01b-hardware-set-up/03-wetware-assembly.md

 <AssemblyInstructionBlock title="Step 3: Placing the heating pad" images={["user-guide/hardware-assembly/sticky_side.jpg","user-guide/hardware-assembly/remove_blue.jpg","user-guide/hardware-assembly/remove_blue_2.jpg","user-guide/hardware-assembly/cable_connector_open.jpg","user-guide/hardware-assembly/cable_connector_closed.jpg"]}>

-1. Remove the clear plastic from the bottom of the heating pad, revealing the sticky side.
+1. Remove the clear plastic from  the thermal pad, revealing the sticky side.
 2. Place the sticky side on the flat part of the heating PCB.
+Apply some pressure around the edges to secure it.
-3. Remove the blue protective plastic on top of the heating pad.
+3. Remove the blue protective plastic on top of the thermal pad.
 4. Flip the PCB over.
 On the cable connector, <Highlight color={colors.red}>pull the beige-colored tabs outward</Highlight> to open it.
 5.	<Highlight color={colors.green}>Insert the cable</Highlight> (blue side down, copper side up) into the cable connector, then <Highlight color={colors.orange}>push the tabs inward</Highlight> to secure the cable.